colorfulfool/server-generated-popups/README.md

 Animations, styles — all included.
 One line gets you a fully working solution.

-Perfect with [Server-generated JavaScript Responses](https://signalvnoise.com/posts/3697-server-generated-javascript-responses) and [Turbolinks™](https://github.com/turbolinks/turbolinks), but not limited to them.
+Perfect with Rails and its [Server-generated JavaScript Responses](https://signalvnoise.com/posts/3697-server-generated-javascript-responses), but not limited to them.

 ## Installation